tomtom-international/osm-bots/bot-double-inner-ring/README.md

 >   --run.parameters.osm-wiki-documentation-page=osm-wiki-documentation-page

 * The `consumer-key` is what identifies the consumer (can be generated after logging to OSM account)
->   --run.parameters.consumer-key=user-consumer-key
+>   --run.parameters.open-street-map-api.credentials.consumer-key=user-consumer-key

 * The `consumer-secret` is the consumer secret used to request access
->   --run.parameters.consumer-secret=user-consumer-secret
+>   --run.parameters.open-street-map-api.credentials.consumer-secret=user-consumer-secret

 Parameters `consumer-key` and `consumer-secret` are required to gain authorized access to the protected resources on the OSM server.
 Detailed instruction how to receive those parameters can be found on [OSM wiki page](https://wiki.openstreetmap.org/wiki/OAuth#OAuth_1.0a)

 * The `token` identifier.
 It is generated once the consumer completes the authorization process
->   --run.parameters.token=user-token
+>   --run.parameters.open-street-map-api.credentials.token=user-token

 * The `token-secret` shared secret value.
 It is generated once the consumer completes the authorization process
->   --run.parameters.token-secret=user-token-secret
+>   --run.parameters.open-street-map-api.credentials.token-secret=user-token-secret

 Parameters `token` and `token-secret` are issued to the consumer by the service provider once the consumer completes the authorization.
 The `token` defines the access rights of the consumer to the resources and is included in each API request.